googlecloudsecurity/agentic-soc-workshop/docs/overview.md

 three seconds later, that same account enrolls a new multi-factor authentication device.
 The device is an Android emulator.

-Nine minutes after that, seven confidential documents leave the company's Salesforce tenant in twenty-two seconds.
+Fifteen minutes after that, seven confidential documents leave the company's Salesforce tenant in twenty-two seconds.

 You are the Tier 1 analyst on shift.
 The alert is in your queue.